cscwcu/workshops/success-in-computer-science/time_management.md

 [Home](README.md)

-This part of the seminal will cover time management tips that have been effective for us computer science students at WCU.
+This part of the seminar will cover time management tips that have been effective for us computer science students at WCU.
 This may be personal experience from some of us, or things that are researched to be effective for time management.
 Overall, these tips are what we have found to be successful.